 Heroin addiction can yield one of most difficult withdrawal periods.
 Heroin withdrawal's fast-acting and severe onset makes it an incredibly taxing ordeal.
 Often occurring only a few hours after a person’s last use, withdrawal symptoms can include: muscle/joint pain, extreme restlessness, insomnia, diarrhea, nausea/vomiting, involuntary spasm, cold flashes, etc.

-Heroin detoxification should only be attempted in a licensed and medically supervised heroin detox facility.
-The best heroin detox centers offer follow up heroin treatment, combining behavioral, educational, and redemptive rehab.
-When choosing any drug rehab treatment program, it is always important – especially for heroin addiction – to choose a heroin rehab treatment facility that stresses the behavioral aspect of treatment.
-Unfortunately many drug rehab treatment centers only focus on the medical and physical aspect of heroin treatment.
+Heroin detoxification should only be attempted in a licensed and medically supervised facility.
+The best heroin detox centers also offer behavioral, educational, and redemptive rehab.
+When choosing any program, it is important to choose a heroin rehab treatment facility that stresses the behavioral aspect of treatment.
+Unfortunately many drug rehab treatment centers only focus on the medical and physical aspects of heroin treatment.

-Make today the day you decide that you want to take back your life from heroin and remove its potentially deadly hold over you or your loved one.
+Make today the day you decide that you want to take back your life from heroin.
 The National Alcohol and Substance Abuse Information Center (NASAIC) maintains a continuously updated national database of heroin detox centers in your local area, as well as the leading recommended heroin detox centers in the United States and around the world.
 Do not attempt any rapid detox or ultra rapid detox from heroin.